Human medicines toxic to cats at a glance

 How does poisoning occur?

-- If a pet owner intentionally gives non-prescribed medication to treat symptoms (such as pain).
+- Intentional administration of a non-prescribed medication to treat symptoms (such as pain).

 - Accidental poisoning, if the wrong medication is given to your cat.
 This highlights the importance of storing feline medications away from human medications and ALWAYS read the label before administering any drugs to your cat.

-- If the cat is given an overdose of a prescribed medication.
-This may be due to not reading the label correctly, or more than one person administering the medication.
-When a cat is on a prescribed medication, one person should be in charge of administering it.
+- If the cat is given an overdose of a prescribed medication, this may be due to not reading the label correctly, or more than one person administering the medication.
+When a cat is on prescribed medication, one person should be in charge of administering it.
 If you are in any doubt, it is safer to skip a dose than double up.

 According to the Pet Poisons Helpline, these are the most common medications which cause toxicity in pets.